DikshaJoshi5639/Polygon-Bridge/README.md

 # Polygon-Bridge

-In this project, I was tasked to deploy an NFT collection on the Ethereum blockchain, Map the collection to Polygon, and Transfer assets over via the Polygon Bridge.
+In this project, We need to deploy an NFT collection on the Ethereum blockchain, Map the collection to Polygon, and Transfer assets over via the Polygon Bridge.

 ## Getting Started